 Padding is fairly basic here and while you won’t get amazing comfort, they do have decent isolation which, if you have to pick one thing, would probably be the most important factor in a good pair of DJ headphones.
 They’re rocking 50mm drivers with a clear focus on bass which, again, is very important in loud environments like clubs or parties.
 The cable is also removable which means you can easily replace it should it fray or break down at some point in the future.

 Prevent hearing loss

 Of course, we have to issue a hard warning here to be mindful of how much stress you put on your ears.
-Once you barrage your ears with loud sound and damage the tiny cilia in your ears responsible for helping you hear, there’s no going back.
+Once you barrage your ears with loud sounds and damage the tiny cilia in your ears responsible for your hearing, there’s no going back.
 That’s a permanent state of affairs.
-Hearing loss happens naturally as we age, but there’s no need to help the process along by listening to music at unsafe volume.
+Hearing loss happens naturally as we age, but there’s no need to help the process along by listening to music at an unsafe volume.